 This tiny South Bay ramen shop seems to fill up almost the second it opens its doors for lunch.
 While you can’t go wrong with any of the offerings here, we recommend the excellent tonkotsu shoyu ramen, pork and soy sauce-based broth served with thick, heavy noodles.
 Try adding a little fresh garlic for some zing—if you’re feeling particularly DIY, ask for a garlic press so you can mash your own clove.
 Add a side of the U.F.O.
 Gyoza, half a dozen dumplings pan-fried together, to create one massive, standout plate.

 It seems as though you can't drive in any direction without stumbling upon at least one ramen joint boasting about its tonkotsu broth.
-Despite all the new shops spouting up in the city, one of the earliest tonkotsu specialists is still the best: Jinya offers a full slate of pork-based ramen, all of which smack strong with not only pork, but also what someone might tell you is an "industrial" amount of dashi and dried fish; purists can order the Tonkotsu Assari to appreciate the remarkable umami of this soup.
-For the adventurous, there’s the Tonkotsu Spicy, which stays true to its name.
+Despite all the new shops spouting up in the city, one of the earliest tonkotsu specialists is still the best: Jinya offers a full slate of pork-based ramen, all of which smack strong with not only pork, but also what someone might tell you is an "industrial" amount of dashi and dried fish; purists can order the Tonkotsu Black for a garlicky and straightforward approach to this soup; for the adventurous, there’s the Tonkotsu Spicy, which stays true to its name.
 Locations include Studio City, Mid-Wilshire, Santa Monica, Hollywood and Burbank.

 Spice seekers, rejoice: Killer Noodle says they sling the hottest noodles in town, and they mean it.
 Don't say they didn't warn you: Their list of restaurant rules includes "our restaurant aims for painful, delicious and spicy," and "Please take care of your bottoms when you complete your meal."
 Using a combination of Chinese spices—namely, Hana-Sansho and prickly ash—they season your noodle bowl from level zero to six.
 If you'd rather play it safe, they also offer small rice bowls topped with fried pork, char siu and tofu.